 - Assignment 4: Research Music Libraries

-- How Much Is My Time Worth?
+- How Much is My Time Worth?

 - What Year and Place Was the Song From?

-- Alternate Mixes and Edits
+- Alternate Mixes and Stems

-- Assignment 5: Write a Short Song in Your Chosen "Generic" Style
+- Assignment 5: Write a Song

 - What Is Source Music?